alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

     Remove-EntraUser -ObjectId 'SawyerM@contoso.com'
     ```

+> [!Note]
-**Note**: You can also reclaim any licenses for software and services that were assigned to the user.
+> You can also reclaim any licenses for software and services that were assigned to the user.

 ## Next steps